Acesulfame Potassium | Health | How Much | Keto | Insulin | Side Effects

 Nowadays, researchers can predict about 75% of obese people’s weight gain and loss through insulin levels (Kong et al. 201310).

 Ultimately, the storage hormone has the task of storing supplied energy that is not needed ad hoc.
 Therefore, the higher the insulin level, the more efficient the fat accumulation.

-Therefore, acesulfame K is not suitable for a ketogenic diet.
+Therefore, acesulfame potassium is not suitable for the keto diet.

 In addition to possible cravings, there is another good reason why artificial sweeteners and zero beverages cannot support weight loss.

-Do synthetic sweeteners hinder weight loss in general, or do comparable agents not affect insulin to the same extent?
+Do synthetic sweeteners generally hinder weight loss, or do comparable agents not affect insulin to the same extent?